shivannis/xandr-docs-public/xandr-docs/articles/invest/assign-creatives-to-a-split.md

 ---
-title : Assign Creatives to a Split description : Learn how to assign specific creatives for a split to deliver.
+title : Microsoft Invest - Assign Creatives to a Split description : Learn how to assign specific creatives for a split to deliver.
 Creatives can be assigned to the line item.
 Using the Slit Details and Split Edit pane you can select appropriate creatives.
 ---